Implementing self-administration of medicines

 Challenging the ‘norm’

-Traditionally, the default position has been for staff to assume responsibility for the administration of medicines when people come into hospital.
+Traditionally, the default position has been for staff to assume responsibility for the administration of medicines when people are receiving healthcare.
 This may then be followed by an individual risk assessment to determine suitability for self-administration.

-Increasingly this approach is being challenged and if individuals were administering their medicines at home before they came in, they should continue to do so on admission wherever possible.
+Increasingly this approach is being challenged and if individuals were administering their medicines at home before they came into hospital or care setting or were supported at home, they should continue to do so wherever possible.
+This should also include the administration of newly initiated medicines wherever possible.

-The organisation accepts responsibility for managing the risk involved in the provision of self-administration of medicines (SAM) for their patients and accepts liability where the policy is followed.
+The organisation accepts responsibility for managing the risk involved in the provision of self-administration of medicines (SAM) for individuals under their care and accepts liability where the relevant organisational procedure or policy is followed.

-An Executive Lead will be nominated to have responsibility for the oversight of the policy, in line with usual governance procedures.
+An Executive Lead will be nominated to have responsibility for the oversight of the organisational procedure or policy, in line with usual governance procedures.

 Implementation

-Individuals should be risk assessed from the position that they are safe to continue to take their own medicines on admission rather than not.
+Individuals should be risk assessed from the position that they are safe to continue to take their own medicines on admission to a service rather than not.

 This overarching change of stance needs to be risk assessed at organisational level and will depend on many factors including the clinical setting and the individuals each organisation serves.